MOhammedRiaad/React-Interview-Questions/README.md

 You can use `redux-thunk` middleware which allows you to define async actions.

-Let's take an example of fetching specific account as an AJAX call using *fetch API*:
+Let's take an example of fetching a specific account as an AJAX call using *fetch API*:

 ```javascript
 export function fetchAccount(id) {